umbrellio/laravel-ltree/README.md

 ## How to use

-1. Register LTreeServiceProvider in your app (config/app.php):

-`Umbrellio\LTree\LTreeServiceProvider::class`

-2. Implement your Eloquent\Model from LTreeModelInterface.
+1. Implement your Eloquent\Model from LTreeModelInterface.

-3. Use LTreeModelTrait in your Model for extenting functionality
+2. Use LTreeModelTrait in your Model for extenting functionality
  - getLtreeProxyDeleteColumns
  - getLtreeProxyUpdateColumns

-4. Use LTreeService for build path:
+3. Use LTreeService for build path:
   - create: createPath(LTreeModelInterface $model)
   - update: updatePath(LTreeModelInterface $model)
   - delete: dropDescendants(LTreeModelInterface $model)